Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: S-process-rich stars in GALAH DR4

 Traditionally, before the era of large spectroscopic surveys revolutionised the literature, Ba and related stars were not searched for \Ana{using thresholds on one element alone}.
 Normally, a threshold was set on [s/Fe] for this identification.
-For example, \cite{deCastro16} determined the abundances for the largest sample of confirmed Ba stars to date defining a Ba star as a star with [s/Fe]~$>+0.25$.
-Their [s/Fe] was computed as the average of the individual abundances of Y, Zr, La, Ce and Nd. \Ana{Additionally, \cite{Jorissen98} and \cite{Jorissen19} used [s/Fe]~$>+0.2$, considering two (Y and Nd) and four (Y, Zr, La, and Ce) elements, respectively.} They also established the threshold between mild and strong Ba stars at [s/Fe]~$>+1.0$.
-Following this, but considering the systematic offsets we detected, we will define an s-process-rich star as a star having [s/Fe]~$>+0.40$.
-Additionally, to ensure that the four measured elements have a supersolar abundance, we will also put individual thresholds on each of them \Ana{based on the systematic offsets we measured (listed above) and the average errorbar calculated when combining our errors with those reported by GALAH DR4 ($0.1$~dex)}.
+For example, \cite{deCastro16} determined the abundances for the largest sample of confirmed Ba stars to date, defining a Ba star as a star with [s/Fe]~$>+0.25$.
+Their [s/Fe] was computed as the average of the individual abundances of Y, Zr, La, Ce, and Nd. \Ana{Additionally, \cite{Jorissen98} and \cite{Jorissen19} used [s/Fe]~$>+0.2$, considering two (Y and Nd) and four (Y, Zr, La, and Ce) elements, respectively.} They also established the threshold between mild and strong Ba stars at [s/Fe]~$>+1.0$.
+Following this, but considering the systematic offsets we detected, we defined an s-process-rich star as a star with [s/Fe]~$>+0.40$.
+Additionally, to ensure that the four measured elements had a super-solar abundance, we placed individual thresholds on each of them \Ana{based on the systematic offsets we measured (listed above) and the average error bar calculated when combining our errors with those reported by GALAH DR4 ($0.1$~dex)}.
 The summary of our constraints is the following:

-\begin{itemize} \item $\rm{[s/Fe]} > 0.40$ \item $\rm{[Y/Fe]} > 0.22$ \item $\rm{[Zr/Fe]} > 0.26$ \item $\rm{[Ba/Fe]} > 0.19$ \item $\rm{[La/Fe]} > 0.26$ \end{itemize}
+\begin{itemize} \item $\rm{[s/Fe]} > 0.40$ \item $\rm{[Y/Fe]} > 0.22$ \item $\rm{[Zr/Fe]} > 0.26$ \item $\rm{[Ba/Fe]} > 0.19$ \item $\rm{[La/Fe]} > 0.26$. \end{itemize}

-Applying these thresholds to the \textit{heavy-metal catalogue} (see Sect.~\ref{sec:GALAHprep}), we end up with a new subset of GALAH DR4 targets that we will refer to as the "\textit{s-rich catalogue}”.
-It contains \Ana{1073 stars} that make up our sample of s-process-polluted candidates.
-This sample represents 0.67\% of the \textit{heavy-metal catalogue}, \Ana{which is slightly below the 1\% traditionally mentioned for Ba stars \citep{MacConnell72, NorthDuquennoy91}.
-However, this is consistent with the fact that our thresholds to define a polluted candidate are more conservative than the $\rm{[s/Fe]} > 0.20 - 0.25$~dex traditionally used. }
+Applying these thresholds to the “heavy-metal catalogue” (see Sect.~\ref{sec:GALAHprep}), we determined a new subset of GALAH DR4 targets that we refer to as the “s-rich catalogue” \footnote{The final catalogue is available in electronic form at the CDS via \url{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}}.
+It contains 1059 stars that make up our sample of s-process-polluted candidates.
+This sample represents 0.664\% of the “heavy-metal catalogue”, \Ana{which is slightly below the 1\% traditionally mentioned for Ba stars \citep{MacConnell72, NorthDuquennoy91}.
+However, this is consistent with the fact that our thresholds for defining a polluted candidate are more conservative than the $\rm{[s/Fe]} > 0.20 - 0.25$~dex traditionally used. }